rlayers/pawpaw/README.md

 <!-- PROJECT LOGO -->
 <img align="right" width="30%" height="30%" alt="Pawpaw logo" src="images/pawpaw.png" >

-Pawpaw is a parsing and segmentation framework for efficient text processing.
-It allows you to quickly create sophisticated lexcial parsers whose outputs are tree graphs that can be serialized, traversed, and searched using a powerful structured query language.
+Pawpaw is a high performance text segmentation framework that allows you you to quickly create parsers whose outputs are tree graphs.
+The resulting trees can be serialized, traversed, and searched using a powerful structured query language.

 - Indexed str and substr representation
   - Efficient memory utilization
   - Fast processing
-  - Pythonic relative indexing and slicing of segments
+  - Pythonic relative indexing and slicing
   - Runtime & polymorphic value extraction
-- Efficient pickling and JSON persistance
-  - Security option enables persistance of index-only data, with refrence strings re-injected during de-serialziation
 - Rules Pipelining Engine
   - Develop complex lexical parsers with just a few lines of code
   - Quickly and easily convert unstructured text into structured, indexed, & searchable tree graphs